bentman/JARVISv3/Project.md

 ## Development Roadmap

 See CHANGE_ROADMAP.md for the complete, sequenced development plan.
-Roadmap phases 1-10 have been completed and validated (Phase 11 reverted):
+All backend roadmap phases 1-10 and 12-14 have been completed and validated (Phase 11 reverted):

 - ✅ **Phase 1-2**: Foundation (Workflow Architecture, Agent Registry)
 - ✅ **Phase 3-4**: Context Management (Code-Driven Context, Layered Context Model)